rudderlabs/rudderstack-docs/destinations/SplitIO.md

 ## Contact Us

-If you come across any issues while configuring AWS Personalize as a destination with RudderStack, please feel free to [contact us](mailto:%20docs@rudderstack.com).
+If you come across any issues while configuring Split.io as a destination with RudderStack, please feel free to [contact us](mailto:%20docs@rudderstack.com).
 You can also start a conversation on our [Slack](https://resources.rudderstack.com/join-rudderstack-slack) channel; we will be happy to talk to you!